eufrizz/robotic_manipulation/README.md

 Instead of installing ROS, I decided to just pull the image ros-jazzy-vision-opencv.
 Mounted librealsense, and could compile, but it was unable to connect with the camera, giving the `Frame didn't arrive within 15000` error, even though it worked fine outside the container.
 Tested with rs-hello-realsense and a super basic test program compiled from C++, but to no avail.
 Pulled the dustynv ros-humble image (iron didn't have a premade L4T 36), and it failed because it couldn't find libusb.
 Apt search for libusb returned nothing.
 In hindsight, probably could have got it installed but anyway I moved on...
 Cloned the jetson-containers repo and built l4t-r36.2.0-ros_iron-ros-core image (at least we're using later ROS than humble).
 Jazzy is for Ubuntu 24.
 There was an issue with numpy 2 which just got released last week breaking the build, but thankfully managed to patch it myself by pip downgrading numpy (https://github.com/dusty-nv/jetson-containers/issues/561#issuecomment-2181686554).
+Make sure to use the `opencv:deb` version of OpenCV when building the jetson-containers image

 rosdep install -i --from-path src --rosdistro $ROS_DISTRO --skip-keys "librealsense2 opencv" -y